Mikoyan MiG-29: Malaysia

+North Korea

+The Korean People's Air Force is believed to operate about 18 MiG-29s which are assigned to the 55th Air Regiment based at Sunchon Air Base.
+In addition to 13 MiG-29 (9.12B) Fulcrum As and 2 Fulcrum B trainers that were delivered in 1987, North Korea also became the only Cold War export customer and licensed manufacturer of the Fulcrum-C. Called the MiG-29S-13 (9.13B) Fulcrum-C, they were delivered to North Korea from the USSR/Russia between 1991 and 1992 in knock down parts.
+Only three S-13s were completed due to Russia refusing to supply more parts to North Korea.
+The first locally built Fulcrum-C flew on 15 April 1993.
+These were first encountered and photographed by the USAF in March 2003 when a pair of KPAF MiG-29s intercepted an USAF RC-135S Cobra Ball reconnaissance aircraft.
+On 17 May 2025.
+North Korean MiG-29 was seen using its new active radar homing missile which resembles the AIM-120 and PL-12.
+The missile seems to outperform the given Soviet-era MiG-29's radar in terms of range.

 Sudan

 There have been occasional claims regarding the use of Sudanese Air Force MiG-29s against insurgent forces in Darfur.
-However, whereas Mi-24 combat helicopters as well as Nanchang A-5 or, more recently, Su-25 ground-attack aircraft have been spotted and photographed on Darfurian air fields, no MiG-29s have been observed.
+However, whereas Mi-24 combat helicopters as well as Nanchang A-5 or, more recently, Su-25 ground-attack aircraft have been spotted and photographed on Darfurian airfields, no MiG-29s have been observed.
 On 10 May 2008, a Darfur rebel group, the Justice and Equality Movement (JEM) mounted an assault on the Sudanese capital.
 During this action, the JEM shot down a Sudanese Air Force MiG-29 with 12.7 and 14.5 mm heavy machine gun fire while it was attacking a convoy of vehicles in the Khartoum suburb of Omdurman.
 The aircraft was piloted by a Russian mercenary.
 He was killed in action as his parachute did not open after ejecting.
-On 14 November 2008 Sudanese Ministry of Defence admitted that Sudan had received 12 MiG-29 from Russia.
+On 14 November 2008 Sudanese Ministry of Defence admitted that Sudan had received 12 MiG-29s from Russia.
 An anonymous Russian source claimed that the aircraft had been delivered before 2004.

 During the brief 2012 South Sudan–Sudan border conflict, on 4 April 2012, Sudan People's Liberation Army (SPLA) claimed the downing of a Sudanese MiG-29 using antiaircraft guns.
 The Sudan government denied the claim.
 On 16 April 2012, the SPLA issued a second claim about the downing of a Sudanese MiG-29.
 It was not clear if this second claim referred to the previous one.

+On 15 April 2023, a Sudanese MiG-29 was captured on film firing missiles over Khartoum during a skirmish with paramilitary forces.

+On 25 May 2023, a Sudanese MiG-29 was filmed being shot down by the Rapid Support Forces (RSF) over Omdurman.
+The pilot ejected and survived, although he was wounded and captured.